3 Reasons Digital Signatures Are so Important for E-Signing

 Electronic signatures are making life easier for records management leaders, human resources employees, and managers in a variety of industries.
 The technology empowers these workers to gather signatures from customers and employees and manage key documents and records with minimal effort.
 Gone are the days of printing, mailing, or scanning physical copies of documents.
 However, e-signature solutions have not become pervasive everywhere, but the foundational technology is in place to drive innovation in even some of the strictest business sectors.
 Digital signatures are this foundation.

-Digital signatures are among the most component of an e-signature program, and they can drive security, legal validity and records management efficiency when using electronic signing method.
+Digital signatures are among the most important components of an e-signature program, and they can drive security, legal validity, and records management efficiency when using an electronic signing method.
 As such, creating an electronic signature should not happen in an official setting without the support of a digital signature.
 Here are three key reasons why digital signatures are so important:

 2. Protecting the signature in storage

-The differences between an e-signature and digital signature are fairly clear, but there is still plenty of confusion because the terms are often used interchangeably.
-To help solve this problem, we've created an e-signature FAQ resource that answers common questions regarding e-signatures, digital signatures and the electronic signing process as a whole.
+The differences between an e-signature and digital signature are fairly clear.
+However, there is still plenty of confusion, because the terms are often used interchangeably.
+To help solve this problem, we've created an e-signature FAQ resource that answers common questions regarding e-signatures, digital signatures, and the electronic signing process as a whole.
 Check it out to get some clear insight on the terminology and functionality that defines the e-signature sector.